Knowledge of Uncertain Worlds: Programming with Logical Constraints: Introduction

 Together, the language allows complex problems to be expressed clearly and easily, where different assumptions can be easily used, combined, and compared for expressing and solving a problem modularly, unit by unit.

 We present examples for different games that show the power and ease of programming with DA logic.
+We use games because interdependent winning and losing positions taken by competing players naturally give rise to negation in recursion.
 We also discuss and describe support for restricted parameters and recursive uses of knowledge units.

 The rest of the paper is organized as follows.
 Section~\ref{sec-motiv} discusses the need of easier programming with logic when faced with negation in recursion.
 Section~\ref{sec-lang} describes the unified language, DA logic.
 Section~\ref{sec-sem} presents the formal definition of the semantics of DA logic, as well as its consistency, correctness, and decidability.
 Section~\ref{sec-examp} develops additional examples for different games.
 Section~\ref{sec-disc} explains restricted parameters and recursive uses of knowledge units.
 Section~\ref{sec-related} discusses related work and concludes.